Plugs, power and internet in Armenia

 Budget hostels and guesthouses: USB charging ports are increasingly standard at hostel beds.
 Bring your own USB-A to device cable.
 Wall sockets in shared bathrooms are usually European two-pin.

 Mid-range hotels: Bedside lamp sockets, dedicated phone charging areas in rooms, and USB ports on European-style power strips are common at 3-star hotels in Yerevan.
 Ask reception if you need a specific adapter.
+For accommodation tips, see the Armenia budget travel guide.

 Luxury hotels: Universal adapters and charging stations in rooms.
 Higher-end hotels (Marriott, Radisson Blu, Republica Hotel) cater to international travellers with all plug types.